rudylattae/epo.js/README.md

 ### Crank the engine

-Then clone this repo, better yet, fork then clone it into a local directory (the project directory).
+1. Clone this repo, better yet, fork, then clone it into a local directory (the project directory).
 1. Go to the project directory and run `npm install`
  - This should install all the development dependencies
 2. To confirm that everything is in order, in the project directory, run `gulp`